Bounteous-Inc/youtube-google-analytics/readme.md

 #### Forcing Universal or Classic Analytics

 By default, the plugin will try and fire Data Layer events, then fallback to Univeral Analytics events, then fallback to Classic Analytics events.
-If you want to force the script to use a particular syntax for your events, you can set the 'gaTypeOverride' property of the configuration object to an integer:
+If you want to force the script to use a particular syntax for your events, you can set the 'forceSyntax' property of the configuration object to an integer:

     ( function( document, window, config ) {

        // ... the tracking code

     } )( document, window, {
-        'gaTypeOverride': 1
+        'forceSyntax': 1
       }
     } );